Matveibos/rails_answers_and_guides/rspec_tutorial.md

         # instance_double

                 user_verifiable = instance_double(Array, whatever_method: nil)
-                # it will raise an error, because Array doesn't has such a method
+                # it will raise an error, because Array doesn't have such a method